Kartones/mazes-for-programmers-python-src/README.md

 I'm reading the [Mazes for Programmers](http://www.mazesforprogrammers.com) book, but source code comes in Ruby and I like Python, so I decided to rewrite them as I read.
 And along the way add tests, both to make sure the conversion is ok and to see a more continuous way than having to write all basic stuff and an "ASCII renderer" before being able to see anything.

 A small remark: Code is not a 1:1 copy of the book's.
-For example I built renderers instead of adding `to_s` and `to_png` methods, pathfinding is also a module that works over traversable grids (those with distances calculated), and a few other changes and extras.
+For example I built exporters instead of adding `to_s` and `to_png` methods, pathfinding is also a module that works over traversable grids (those with distances calculated), and a few other changes and extras.

 ## Implemented algorithms